hubverse-org/hubverse-actions/hubverse-aws-upload/README.md

-# hub-cloud-upload
+# hubverse-aws-upload

-This hubverse action uploads hub data to the cloud.
+This action uploads hub data to Hubverse-hosted cloud storage.
 Currently, the workflow has a single job, `upload`, that pushes data to an AWS S3 bucket.

 The `upload` job perform the following steps:

 1. Inspect the hub's admin config (`admin.json`) for a `cloud` group.
 2. If `cloud.enabled` is set to `true`:
-    - authenticate to AWS
+    - authenticate to the Hubverse AWS account
     - use `cloud.host.storage` to determine the name of the hub's S3 bucket
     - sync the hub's `hub-config`, `model-metadata`, and `model-output` directories to the S3 bucket